Becoming a Member

 If you are interested in UU101, please speak to our minister or the person you see at the hospitality table on Sunday morning.
 We will make sure that you are invited to the next class.

-We offer UU101 every two or three months on a Sunday, following the service.
+We offer UU101 every two or three months on a Saturday.
 You will learn about UU principles, our church activities, the history of our faith, the rights and obligations of membership, and perhaps as important, you will have a chance to share where you are on your own spiritual search.

 When you decide to join …

 The first step in becoming a member after attending the UU101 class is to fill out a membership card.
 This card is an official declaration of your choice to support this UUCWI community.
 Our Bylaws require all members to declare their commitment to UUCWI by signing this card each year during our annual Stewardship Appeal.
 In addition to making clear that you want to be part of this congregation, this card also allows you to tailor a commitment of financial support to UUCWI, detailing an amount and a schedule for your financial contribution.
-You can get this card from the minister, a member of the Membership Committee or from our administrator.
+You can get this card from the minister or a member of the Membership Committee.

 Finally, you will sign the membership book.
 This can be done privately with the minister or a Membership Committee person.
 New members are encouraged however, to join in a signing of the membership book in front of the congregation, usually held during one of the Sunday services in the month following a UU101 class.